Ptipiak/ng-gpdr-guard/README.md

-# gpdr-guard-angular-binding
+# ng-gpdr-guard
-Implementaiton of gpdr-guard from @Voltra
+Implementaiton of gpdr-guard from @Voltra for Angular